cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 - are needed to create cyberlinks, to train Bostrom
 - may be transferred

-The token's name BOOT symbolizes the BOOTstraping nature of the Bostrom network for the future Cyber network. >>|
+The token's name BOOT symbolizes the BOOTloader nature of the Bostrom network for the future Cyber network. >>|

 ---

 ==> [cid](https://cyb.ai/ipfs/Qmc2s8u3uiNrhjYXNcJkpMtA8qYeuZJv46AnLbj1uPwFFD), by [author](https://cyb.ai/network/bostrom/contract/bostrom1d8754xqa9245pctlfcyv8eah468neqzn3a0y0t)

+### Bostrom tokens - short explanation

 BOOT allow to hire heroes and mint [H](https://cyb.ai/token/H).
 H is a liquid staking token.
 You can use it to generate A and V in [HFR](https://cyb.ai/search/hfr) >>|